Titu Maiorescu: Foundation of the Junimea Society

-The years 1860 were for Maiorescu the period of „popular prelections“ (lectures on various problemes addressed to a quite large audience) and also the period when the foundation of the Junimea Society took place.
+The 1860s were for Maiorescu the period of "popular prelections" (lectures on various problems addressed to quite large audiences).
+During this decade he participated in the foundation of the Junimea Society.
 He founded it alongside his friends I. Negruzzi, Petre P. Carp, V. Pogor and Th.Rosetti.
-He started his work as a lawyer, then he was elected principal of the School „Vasile Lupu“ from Iași, and then he founded the a review Convorbiri Literare in 1867.
+He started his work as a lawyer and was thereafter elected principal of the "School Vasile Lupu" in Iași.
+Later he founded the review Convorbiri Literare in 1867.

-Although the period that followed after the Union of 1859 represented an epoch of completion of the ideals of the generation of 1848, a few accents still had changed, the conditions were different from the romantic youth of Heliade Rădulescu, Alecsandri or Bălcescu.
-Maiorescu was representing the new generation, the junimist generation, which had a new conception on social and Romanian cultural life.
-On the political ideology plan, Maiorescu was a retentionist, an advocate of a natural, organic and well prepared evolution and an adversary of the „forms without root“, whose indictment he made in his article from 1868, Against nowadays direction in Romanian culture, in which he criticized the implementation of certain institutions which were imitated after the Western ones and to which no appropriate root corresponded in the mentalitaty, creation and cultural legacy of the Romanian people.
+Although the period that followed after the Union of 1859 represented an epoch of completion, namely through the ideals of the generation of 1848, the political accent still needed to be changed.
+Indeed, conditions were different from the romantic youth of Heliade Rădulescu, Alecsandri or Bălcescu.
+Maiorescu was representing the new generation, the Junimist Generation, which had a new conception on social and Romanian cultural life.

+Regarding political ideology, Maiorescu was a retentionist, an advocate of a natural, organic and well prepared evolution.
+He was an adversary of the "forms without root".
+He presented his indictment in his article from 1868 entitled Against the present direction in Romanian culture, in which he criticized the implementation of certain institutions which appeared in inmitation of Western ones and which in his view had no appropriate root corresponding to the mentality, creation and cultural legacy of the Romanian people.